commercetools/commercetools-php-symfony/README.md

 {{ attribute(product.masterVariant.attributes, 'custom-attribute').value }}
 ```

+## Disclaimer for ExampleBundle (alpha)

+There is an ExampleBundle provided in the repository which tries to demonstrate a sample
+implementation making use of the other Bundles provided.
+This ExampleBundle is currently
+under development.
+It includes outdated js libraries, is not properly tested and right now
+is not encouraged to be used in any production environment.
+We intend to fix the problems
+and create a more helpful generic example.

 ## Testing

 Clone the project and navigate on the project's directory.
 On the command line, run